-We do not support work which will be conducted prior to the announced date of awards, or so soon thereafter that the funds, if awarded, could not be applied to it.
+Do not request support for work that will be conducted prior to the announced date of awards, or so soon thereafter that the funds, if awarded, could not be applied to it.

 Funds for tuition or related expenses for personal professional education will not be provided.

-Questions and other messages may be sent as e-mail messages to firstname.lastname@example.org.
+Questions and other messages may be sent by email to firstname.lastname@example.org.

 Evaluation and Selection

 Successful proposals will be selected by the Cosmos Club Foundation Trustees after evaluation and recommendation by panels chosen by the Foundation.
 Proposals will be judged on both substance and clarity.
 The Foundation may make awards in amounts different from those requested.
-Decisions of the Foundation are final and are not subject to review.
-Winners' names will be posted on the Foundation web site usually by early February.
+Decisions of the Foundation are final and not subject to review.
+Winners’ names will be posted on the Foundation web site, no later than Wednesday, February 1, 2017.
 Recipients of grants will also receive a letter requiring a reply to the Foundation before funds will be disbursed.